Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Experimental methodology

-Since the experiments handle a high number of datasets with different characteristics, many datasets may have unbalanced classes.
-Thus, the same predictive performance measure used during optimization as the fitness value, \acrfull{bac}~\cite{Brodersen:2010}, is used for model evaluation.
+Since the experiments handle many datasets with different characteristics, many datasets may have unbalanced classes.
+Thus, the same predictive performance measure used during optimization as the fitness value, \acrfull{bac}~\citep{Brodersen:2010}, is used for model evaluation.

-When tuning occurs in real scenarios, time is an important aspect to be considered.
-Sometimes the tuning process may take many hours to find good settings for a single dataset~\cite{Reif:2012, Ridd:2014}.
-Thus, this work investigates whether it is possible to find the same good settings faster by using a reduced number of evaluations (budget).
-Based on previous results and analyses~\cite{Mantovani:2016}, a budget size of $900$ evaluations was adopted in the experiments\footnote{The budget size choice is discussed with more details in Section~\ref{sec:validity}.}.
+When tuning occurs in real scenarios, time is a crucial aspect to be considered.
+Sometimes, the tuning process may take many hours to find good settings for a single dataset~\citep{Reif:2012,Ridd:2014}.
+Thus, this study investigates whether it is possible to find the same good settings faster by using a reduced number of evaluations (budget).
+Based on previous results and analyses~\citep{Mantovani:2016}, a budget size of $900$ evaluations was adopted in the experiments\footnote{The budget size choice is discussed with more details in Section~\ref{sec:validity}.}.

 Since all techniques are stochastic, each one was executed $30$ times for each dataset using different seed values.
-It gives a total of $270.000 = 30$ (repetitions) $\times\:10$ (outer-folds) $\times \:900$ (budget) HP-settings generated during the search process for one dataset.
-Besides, the default hyperparameter values provided by the `\texttt{RWeka}', `\texttt{rpart}' and `\texttt{party}' packages were used as baseline for the experimental comparisons.
+It gives a total of $270.000 = 30$ (repetitions) $\times\:10$ (outer-folds) $\times \:900$ (budget) HP-settings generated during the search process for one single dataset.
+So, we evaluated a total of 25.380.000 hyperparameter configurations, considering all the $94$ datasets.
+Besides, the default hyperparameter values provided by the `\texttt{RWeka}' and `\texttt{rpart}' packages were used as baseline for the experimental comparisons.

-As this paper evaluates different tuning techniques, to avoid the influence of their hyperparameter values on their performances, the authors decided to use their default values.
-Each tuning technique has a different set of hyperparameters, and these are specific and different considering each technique's paradigm.
-In the \acrshort{smbo}, \acrshort{irace} and \acrshort{pso} cases, the use of the defaults have been shown robust enough to save time and resources\cite{mlrMBO:2017,irace:2016,Bigiarini:2013}.
-For \acrshort{eda} and \acrshort{ga} (and evolutionary methods in general) there is no \textit{standard} values for their parameters~\cite{Mills:2015}.
+As this paper evaluates different tuning techniques, to avoid the influence of their hyperparameter values on their performances and the recursive problem of tuning the tuning techniques, the authors decided to use their default values.
+Each tuning technique has a different set of hyperparameters, which are specific and different considering each technique's paradigm.
+In the \acrshort{smbo}, \acrshort{irace} and \acrshort{pso} cases, the use of the defaults has been shown robust enough to save time and resources\citep{Bigiarini:2013,irace:2016}.
+For \acrshort{eda} and \acrshort{ga} (and evolutionary methods in general), there are no \textit{standard} values for their parameters~\citep{Mills:2015}.
 So, to keep fair comparisons, the default parameter values provided by the correspondent R packages were used.
-All of these values may be seen in Table~\ref{tab:tech_setup}.
+These values may be seen in Table~\ref{tab:tech_setup}.